RubyBe/vacation/README.md

 ## Getting Started

-Click "" to see view the html version of this project.
+[Click](https://rubybe.github.io/vacation/) to see view the html version of this project.

 ### Prerequisities